alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 The Prophet (ﷺ) said, **“It is obligatory upon a Muslim to listen (to the ruler) and obey whether he likes it or not, except when he is ordered to do a sinful thing; in such case, there is no obligation to listen or to obey.”** [Al-Bukhari and Muslim].

+Shaykhul-Islam [Ibn Taymiyyah], may Allah have mercy on him, stated in Al-Aqidah al-Wasitiyyah: [**‘Among the ways of Ahl al-Sunnah wal-Jama’ah is performing the Friday prayers, the Eids, the Hajj, and Jihad with the leaders—whether they are righteous or wicked.’**](https://alsalafiyyah.github.io/salafi-manhaj-in-dealing-with-rulers-and-authorities/)

 **(10).** We love the Ahl al-Bayt and recognize their high station; to hate them is to harbor hatred for the religion.
 This honor includes the wives of the Prophet (ﷺ).
 We uphold the consensus that slandering our mother ‘Aishah (may Allah be pleased with her)—whom Allah Himself cleared of all false accusations—or any of the Mothers of the Believers, is a clear act of apostasy.

 Imam Ibn al-Qayyim (may Allah have mercy on him) said: ***“The (Muslim) Ummah is agreed that whoever slanders the Mother of Believers ‘Aishah (may Allah be pleased with her) is a kafir (disbeliever).”*** [^6]